 - Award Notification: Award recipients will be notified within 2-3 weeks of application submission.
 Once awards have been granted, students can access their funds one week from the date of award.

 - Dissemination and Accountability: Students receiving an Undergraduate Research or Creative Project grant are expected present at the Academic Excellence Conference in the spring of each year.
 If the timeline of the award or the project will not allow the student to present at the AEC, the student may present their work in another public forum.
-The student and faculty sponsor are asked to notify the Office of Sponsored Projects & Research with information regarding the event, date and location of the student presentation.
+The student and faculty sponsor are asked to notify the Center for Creative Inquiry with information regarding the event, date and location of the student presentation.

 Past Awards & Abstracts